-Breakfast had definitely been the most filling meal of the day so far (which is my own fault for not attempting something more ambitious for lunch and dinner), but day two was more difficult than day one for one reason alone: I went to a soccer game with my boyfriend after work.
-Sporting events should basically be renamed carb fests, and it took all my resolve not to cave and order a hot dog or rip the burrito from the hands of the unassuming man sitting in front of me—the one oozing with cheese and seductively taunting me (the burrito, not the man).
-I had made the Atkins-approved chicken and asparagus for dinner, but it didn’t satiate my hunger whatsoever.
-Miracles of miracles, I managed to resist temptation before rushing home and sleeping to avoid my growling stomach.
+Breakfast had been the most filling meal of the day so far (which is my fault for not attempting something more ambitious for lunch and dinner), but day two was more difficult than day one for one reason alone: I went to a soccer game with my boyfriend after work.
+Sporting events should be renamed carb fests, and it took all my resolve not to cave and order a hot dog or burrito.
+I made the Atkins-approved chicken and asparagus for dinner, but it didn’t satiate my hunger whatsoever.

-Standout meal: The makeshift tuna lettuce cups I had for lunch, solely because they took zero prep time and all of one minute to put together.
+Standout meal: The makeshift tuna lettuce cups I had for lunch were great because they took one minute to put together.

-Standout meal: Honestly, the homemade organic strawberry ice cream I wasn’t supposed to eat, which was killer.
-Can you blame me?
+Standout meal: Honestly, the homemade organic strawberry ice cream was incredible.
 Ice cream > salad.

-I woke up in the morning feeling excited and accomplished for prepping the overnight oats with strawberry that I would be having for breakfast… only to open my refrigerator and be greeted by a soggy-looking bunch of oats topped with at least an inch of water.
-Apparently, I had bought the wrong oats.
-Luckily, the net carb count was equivalent to that of the rolled oats I was supposed to use (which I discovered thanks to the handy Atkins app, my lifesaver and admonisher for the week), so I improvised, cooked them over the stovetop instead, and topped them with the requisite amount of strawberries.
-Crisis averted.
-Later, I had plans to get dinner with a group of girls and became one of those people when I asked the waitress, “Which entrées are carb-free?”
-I primly ate my burrata salad while everyone else chowed down on pizza, and then drowned my tears in a spicy margarita—only to enter it into my Atkins app and find out it was over 10 net carbs.
-Is there no mercy?!
-I shrieked, before promptly ordering two tequila sodas (which Colette Heimowitz, the VP of nutrition at Atkins, had told me would be allowed in moderation—I chose to ignore the moderation part) and muttering about net carbs as my friends looked on with growing alarm.
+I woke up in the morning feeling excited about the overnight oats with strawberries I had prepped, only to open my refrigerator and be greeted by a soggy-looking bunch of oats topped with at least an inch of water.
+I had bought the wrong oats.
+Luckily, the net carb count was equivalent to that of the rolled oats I was supposed to use (which I discovered thanks to the handy Atkins app), so I improvised, cooked them over the stovetop instead, and topped them with the requisite amount of strawberries.

-Okay, I had sinned, but I was getting back on the righteous path, even though I knew that it would take me at least 24 to 36 hours to potentially get back into fat-burning mode due to the previous night’s drinking.
-Ugh.
-It’s Saturday, so I started the weekend off by making an egg casserole, to which I added some cut-up breakfast sausages I’d already cooked.
-Instead of using egg whites, I used whole eggs, and I didn’t cook it for the full time in the recipe.
+I started the weekend off by making an egg casserole, to which I added some cut-up breakfast sausages I’d already cooked.
+Instead of using egg whites, I used whole eggs, and I didn’t cook them for the full time specified in the recipe.
 I’m not usually one for frittata-style things, but it was pretty good, thanks to the surplus of hatch chilies.
-I accidentally ate half of the egg casserole, which I later realized was two servings.
-It’s fine, though, because I was so stuffed (and had woken up late enough) that I didn’t want or eat lunch.
-That said, the Atkins team does NOT recommend skipping meals, so do as I say, not as I do.

 Standout meal: Hatch green chile, egg, and cheese bake, especially when embellished with some pre-cooked breakfast sausage slices.

-Oh, weekend—you sweet, sweet foe.
-The only body part that ever sees any consistent activity on the weekend is my thumb, which has become quite strong and skilled from scrolling through Postmates’ latest offerings.
-I woke up in a somewhat groggy haze (thanks to my friend/foe tequila) and vowed to be better: I resolutely cooked breakfast and made the usual eggs, turkey bacon, yogurt, and blueberry combination.
-I was heading to KCON (a huge event celebrating Korea, land of bibimbap and K-pop) that day and hoping to find a carb-free, Atkins-approved, and still delicious option for lunch.
+I resolutely cooked breakfast and made the usual eggs, turkey bacon, yogurt, and blueberry combination.
+I was heading to KCON (a huge event celebrating Korea, the land of bibimbap and K-pop) that day and hoping to find an Atkins-approved, delicious option for lunch.
 Instead, I ate a sushi taco.
 Because how can you resist a sushi taco?!
-I felt only vaguely guilty and offset it by cooking an Atkins-approved pesto salmon dish for dinner.
+I offset it by cooking an Atkins-approved pesto salmon dish for dinner.

-The end was near.
-I had oats and strawberries for breakfast, then an Atkins bar (surprisingly delicious) and leftover salmon pesto for lunch.
-My roommate made catfish for dinner, which I gladly chowed down on, trying to avoid the rice that came with it—I only half succeeded.
-I rewarded myself for not going totally off the rails with an Atkins Peanut Butter Cup (which is supposedly a favorite of Kim K.’s as well).
+I had oats and strawberries for breakfast, an Atkins bar (surprisingly delicious), and leftover salmon pesto for lunch.
+My roommate made catfish for dinner, which I gladly chowed down on.
+For dessert, I ate an Atkins Peanut Butter Cup (which is supposedly a favorite of Kim's).

-Standout meal: Not a full meal, but those peanut butter cups are good and, more importantly, only 2 net carbs!
+Standout meal: Not a full meal, but those peanut butter cups are good.

-First of all, I am proud to say that I stuck to this diet completely and never ate more than 37 net carbs in a single day.
-(Well, except for that day I fell off the Atkins wagon and into a bottle of rosé.)
-I also felt like today was a good day to treat myself, and I did so by making a dish I’ve seen in Kim K.’s Snapchat: faux mac and cheese.
-Obviously noodles are not involved; instead it’s cauliflower, which is perhaps my least favorite vegetable, due to overexposure as a kid and the fact that I think it smells like farts.
-That said, thanks to the high levels of cheese, I was super into this recipe, which felt very decadent.
-Served with a grilled chicken breast, it made me feel vaguely virtuous and also like I was eating kids’ food, in a good way.
+Today was a good day to treat myself, and I did so by making a dish I’ve seen on Kim’s Snapchat: faux mac and cheese.
+Obviously noodles are not involved; instead it’s cauliflower, which is perhaps my least favorite vegetable, due to overexposure as a kid.
+Thanks to the high levels of cheese, I was super into this recipe, which felt very decadent.
+Served with a grilled chicken breast, it made me feel like I was eating kids’ food in a good way.

-Standout meal: Cali mac and cheese, doctored up with additional mustard, garlic, and hot sauce.
+Standout meal: Cauli mac and cheese, with additional mustard, garlic, and hot sauce.

 It’s my birthday, and I’ll eat carbs if I want to… That was the tune I hummed to myself all day.
-Sure, I technically had a full 24 hours left of my diet, but it was my birthday, and I had a small cupcake colony on my desk asking for my attention.
-The craziest thing, however, was the fact that I didn’t find myself craving them or really even tempted by them at all.
-Had I successfully weaned my body off of carbs?
-I felt quite pleased with this thought and beamed all the way to dinner with my boyfriend—where I had a delicious truffle pasta.
-Oops.
+Sure, I technically had 24 hours left of my diet, but it was my birthday, and I had a small cupcake colony on my desk asking for my attention.
+The craziest thing, however, was the fact that I didn’t find myself craving carbs at all.
+But I did enjoy a delicious truffle pasta for dinner.

-Standout meal: Nothing tastes as good as skinny feels—except for the ricciarelle al tartufo at Giorgio Baldi.
+Standout meal: Nothing tastes better than the ricciarelle al tartufo at Giorgio Baldi.